 - Xiang Xiao, Phuong Pham, Jingtao Wang, Dynamics of Affective States during Mobile MOOC Learning, Poster, Proceedings of 18th International Conference on Artificial Intelligence in Education (AIED 2017), Wuhan, China, June 28 – July 2, 2017. ( to appear )

 - Xiang Xiao, Jingtao Wang, Understanding and Detecting Divided Attention in Mobile MOOC Learning, Short Paper, Proceedings of ACM Conference on Human Factors in Computing Systems (CHI 2017), Denver, CO, May 6 – 11, 2017. ( to appear ) | ( press release )

-- Phuong Pham, Jingtao Wang, Understanding Emotional Responses to Mobile Video Advertisements via Physiological Signal Sensing and Facial Expression Analysis, Proceedings of 22nd ACM Conference on Intelligent User Interfaces (IUI 2017), Limassol, Cyprus, March 13 – 16, 2017. ( to appear )
+- Phuong Pham, Jingtao Wang, Understanding Emotional Responses to Mobile Video Advertisements via Physiological Signal Sensing and Facial Expression Analysis, Proceedings of 22nd ACM Conference on Intelligent User Interfaces (IUI 2017), Limassol, Cyprus, March 13 – 16, 2017. ( pdf )

 - Phuong Pham, Jingtao Wang, Adaptive Review for Mobile MOOC Learning via Implicit Physiological Signal Sensing, Proceedings of ACM International Conference on Multimodal Interaction (ICMI 2016), Tokyo, Japan, November 12 – 16, 2016. ( pdf ) | Best Student Paper Award